rayzru/event-parser/README.md

 ##Achtung
-Library is still in development.
-All features not implemented fully.
-Feel free to submit bugs, unit tests that not working well, and suggest improovements as well.
+Library is in development.
+All features not implemented yet.
+Feel free to submit bugs, unit tests, and suggest improvements as well.

 ##Usage

 ```javascript
 var event = "Have fun with Jane at home on 11th dec".parseEvent();

 ```